Is Laziness Attacking your Productivity? 7 Steps to Cure It and Get Back on Track

 Ever thought of taking vegetables in the morning?
 You should.
 I hosted my parents for a week around June this year and had a feel of their morning routine.
 It includes consuming raw vegetables; diced cucumbers, carrots, tomatoes, and onion, one hour before breakfast.
 It aids in bowel movements which in my case seems to also empty my body of any pre-consumed crap.

 Think of it as cleaning the temple you live in.

 Decide every evening what you are going to do the following day.
 And while at it taking stock of pending jobs.
 It saves your day.

 My daily plan at its best consists of morning prayers, journaling, solo walking, and preparing breakfast for the family while snacking on my vegetable salad.
 Then I take a shower before sitting with my family for breakfast.

 While this order is necessary, of late I have been eating my salad together with breakfast, reducing its efficiency.
 And have slugged on solo walks salad too.
 Let’s just say I haven’t treated the temple I live in with utmost respect.
 And hence the overwhelming laziness in my heart.

 Working from home comes with lots of benefits making it so easy to ignore the transgressions.
 The most notorious being replacing meet-ups with video calls.
 And while COVID made that seem okay, it doesn’t go well with this super extrovert.
 I need to meet friends for coffee, chats, and hugs.
 That is my fuel.
 Otherwise, overwhelm takes the throne dripping laziness all over the place.

 However, meeting my buddies requires proper planning to work.
 I must make sure to set up my family’s dinner before heading out and getting the work I planned for the day done.
-That way, my conversations with the buddies remain guilt-free.
+That way, my conversations with my buddies remain guilt-free.